purvitrivedi/project-one/README.md

           }
         }

-Once a the Tetrimino would reach the bottom -- which is determined when some of it's cells position is greater than the last second row -- This would trigger the timer to clear. <code>createNewShape</code> function would then be called and this would restart the process again.
+Once a the Tetrimino would reach the bottom -- which is determined when some of it's cells position is greater than the last second row -- This would trigger the timer to clear. <code>createNewShape</code> function would then be called, a new random tetrimino would be created and the process would start again.

     if(Math.max(...makeShape.dimensions) > (cells.length - 13) {
       clearInterval(timerId)